-- Instrument serial number - Version of the software originally shipped with the instrument - Version of the software you are attempting to run - Complete description of the problem you are having
+- Instrument serial number - Version of the software originally shipped with the instrument - Version of the software you are attempting to run - Complete description of the problem

-If the problem involves the configuration or setup of the software, in most cases a phone call to Sea-Bird will be sufficient to solve the problem.
-If you phone, we would appreciate it if you would be ready to run the software during the phone conversation.
+If the problem involves the software configuration or setup, in most cases a phone call to Sea-Bird will be sufficient to solve the problem.
+If you phone, please be ready to run the software during the phone conversation.